 3 Different Types of Hard Money Loans

-There are many different types of hard money loans, but three that are the main and most often used.
+There are many different types of hard money loans, but three are the main and most often used.

 With the many different clients and the many different needs that come looking for hard money loans, there are still three main loans that are used more than any others.